Tushar-Shinde-1/dice-game/README.md

 ---

-## It is for Entertainment Purpose
+## It is made for Entertainment Purpose